justeattakeaway/pie/apps/pie-docs/src/components/toast/overview/overview.md

 {% contentPageImage {
     src:"../../../assets/img/components/toast/variations-multi-line.svg",
-    alt: "A toast component on its multi-line variation.",
+    alt: "A toast component with multiple lines of text.
+The text is truncated so that a maximum of three lines are shown.",
     width: 300
 } %}